 About the Kangxi list

-The 214 Kangxi radicals (Chinese: 康熙部首; pinyin: Kāngxī bùshǒu), also known as the Zihui radicals, form a system of radicals (部首) of Chinese characters.
+The 214 Kangxi radicals (Chinese: 康熙 部首; pinyin: Kāngxī bùshǒu), also known as the Zihui radicals, form a system of radicals (部首) of Chinese characters.
 The radicals are numbered in stroke count order.
 They are the most popular system of radicals for dictionaries that order Traditional Chinese characters (hanzi, hanja, kanji, chữ hán) by radical and stroke count.
-Originally introduced in the 1615 Zihui (字彙), they are more commonly named in relation to the Kangxi Dictionary of 1716 (Kāngxī 康熙 being the era name for 1662–1723).
+Initially introduced in the 1615 Zihui ( 字彙 ), they are more commonly named in the Kangxi Dictionary of 1716 (Kāngxī 康熙 being the era name for 1662–1723).

-Modern Chinese dictionaries continue to use the Kangxi radical-stroke order, both in traditional zìdiǎn (字典, lit. “character/logograph dictionary”) for written Chinese characters and modern cídiǎn (詞典 “word/phrase dictionary”) for spoken expressions.
-The 214 Kangxi radicals act as a de facto standard, which may not be duplicated exactly in every Chinese dictionary, but which few dictionary compilers can afford to completely ignore.
+Modern Chinese dictionaries continue to use the Kangxi radical-stroke order, both in traditional zìdiǎn (字典, lit. “character/logograph dictionary”) for written Chinese characters and modern cídiǎn (詞典 “word/phrase dictionary”) for verbal expressions.
+The 214 Kangxi radicals act as a de facto standard, which may not be duplicated precisely in every Chinese dictionary, but which few dictionary compilers can afford to ignore completely.